Order Processing Example

 # Build the contract package first

-cd samples/order-processing-contract
+cd examples/order-processing-contract

 pnpm build